 Southeast Asia is home to a range of complex territorial disputes, but the most intractable and combustible is the South China Sea dispute.
 Tensions between the rival countries have been on the rise in recent years.
 An Arbitral Tribunal constituted under the UN Convention on the Law of the Sea has ruled in favour of the Philippines in a case brought by that country against China.Jump to full report >>

 The Paracel Islands are disputed by China, Taiwan and Vietnam.
 The Spratly Islands are disputed by China, Taiwan, Malaysia, The Philippines, Vietnam, and Brunei.
 The Scarborough Shoal, just to the west of the Philippines, which is sometimes considered to be part of the Spratly Islands, is claimed by The Philippines, China and Taiwan.
-The maritime boundaries of the Gulf of Tonkin are also disputed by China and Vietnam.
+The maritime boundaries outside of the Gulf of Tonkin are also disputed by China and Vietnam.

 Apart from national pride, access to fisheries and oil and gas resources is at also stake.
 The area is also one of the world’s major shipping routes.

 China has been involved in the majority of the direct clashes between rival claimants in the South China Sea dispute.
 The relationship between China and Vietnam is perhaps the most volatile of those between the rival claimants.